cldershem/homelessgaffer/README.md

 - test unity and delete page and blog if solid
 - find word for create or edit if exists for unity new/edit/draft page
 - do i need a robots.txt
+- what is app/templates/admin?

 ###CHANGELOG
+- fix static html file page
 - add pageTitle to title bar
 - fix Sources as TagListField
 - fixed unity/edit tags is populated with "[]"